serghine-abdelillah/Calculator/README.md

 # Calculator
-Implement A Simple Calculator (+, -, *, /)Using Different Programming Languages
+Implement A Simple Calculator ( + , - , * , / ) Using Different Programming Languages

 ## Structure of the project
 In the terminal folder : \